Libo1023/PANTHER-Challenge/README.md

 # PANTHER Challenge: Pancreatic Tumor Segmentation
-This repository contains algorithm solutions for the PANTHER Challenge, tackling both tasks.
+This repository contains algorithmic solutions for the PANTHER Challenge, tackling both tasks.

 ## Overview
 The PANTHER Challenge focuses on automated segmentation of pancreatic tumors from abdominal MRI scans.